phpsword/docker-images/README.md

 Check the documentation for more info: https://getsword.com

-## PHP 8.1 for production and development
+## PHP images for production and development

 Production version is bundled with: